camin-mccluskey/digital-garden/content/cofounder-respect.md

 >
 > _”He's become my best friend but through a very circuitous route, through respect and through work.”_

 Finally, I want to caution against optimising for affection because it’s very easy to go too far with _mutual_ affection.
-This would be what Kim Scott would call [“Ruinous Empathy”](https://www.radicalcandor.com/faq/what-is-ruinous-empathy/), where your affection for one another is preventing necessary hard conversations.
+This is what Kim Scott calls [“Ruinous Empathy”](https://www.radicalcandor.com/faq/what-is-ruinous-empathy/), where your affection for one another is preventing hard but necessary conversations.
 In contrast, I don’t think you can go far enough with _mutual_ respect (although you can with one-sided respect - which looks like absolute deference and passivity).

 ## Don’t work with people because they have complementary skills